Top 5 Things to do in Lisbon

 This bakery can get very busy as it is quite a tourist attraction in Lisbon and many people flock there everyday so be prepared to queue but it is worth it.
 I would recommend getting one (or two) to take away and eat outside in the sunshine.
 You can however eat in the café and they offer other things..

 I have visited Jeronimos Monastery and walked around the outside but I have never actually gone inside.
 I didn’t realise that it was a UNESCO heritage site but it is easy to see why as it is actually quite breathtaking.
-Inside is home to several king and queens tombs and there are regular exhibitions or events taking place so worth checking the website.
+Inside is home to several king and queens tombs and there are regular exhibitions or events taking place.

 Oh and not that I want to keep going on about Portuguese tarts but if you visit Jerominos Monestery then you can walk to Pasteis de Balem, actually I got my tart and then went and sat outside the monastery to tuck in and watch the tourists.